ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-02_Hello_World-Expo-Style/01-Creating-A-Basic-App-With-Expo.md

 ![alt_text](assets/Capture4.PNG "image_tooltip")

 You should see a UPC symbol in your terminal.
-In addition, the Expo dev tools should open in a Chrome window.
+In addition, the Expo Chrome dev tools should open in a Chrome window.
+You can toggle the Expo Chrome dev tools by pressing 'd' in the Expo terminal.
+You don't need the Chrome dev tools, but it provided a more graphical interface to debugging your app.  we'll include instructions for using both.

 ![alt_text](assets/Capture5.PNG "image_tooltip")

 Lets see what our app looks like.
 Open Genymotion and start a virtual device.
-After it finishes booting up, type 'a' in the terminal window to launch your app in the emulator.
+After your virtual device finishes booting up, type 'a' in the Expo terminal window to launch your app in the emulator.
+Alternatively, you can click the "Run on Android device/emulator" button in the Chrome Dev Tools windows

  ![alt_text](assets/Capture8.PNG "image_tooltip")